CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 - pgBackRest: You can apply annotations to pgBackRest and its objects by editing `spec.backups.pgbackrest.metadata.annotations`.
 - PgBouncer: You can apply annotations to PgBouncer connection pooling instances by editing `spec.proxy.pgBouncer.metadata.annotations`.

+## Pod Priority Classes

+PGO allows you to use [pod priority classes](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) to indicate the relative importance of a pod by setting a `priorityClassName` field on your Postgres cluster.
+This can be done as follows:

+- Instances: Priority is defined per instance set and is applied to all Pods in that instance set by editing the `spec.instances.priorityClassName` section of the custom resource.
+- Dedicated Repo Host: Priority defined under the repoHost section of the spec is applied to the dedicated repo host by editing the `spec.backups.pgbackrest.repoHost.priorityClassName` section of the custom resource.
+- PgBouncer: Priority is defined under the pgBouncer section of the spec and will apply to all PgBouncer Pods by editing the `spec.proxy.pgBouncer.priorityClassName` section of the custom resource.
+- Backup (manual and scheduled): Priority is defined under the `spec.backups.pgbackrest.jobs.priorityClassName` section and applies that priority to all pgBackRest backup Jobs (manual and scheduled).
+- Restore (data source or in-place): Priority is defined for either a "data source" restore or an in-place restore by editing the `spec.dataSource.postgresCluster.priorityClassName` section of the custom resource.
+- Data Migration: The priority defined for the first instance set in the spec (array position 0) is used for the PGDATA and WAL migration Jobs.
+The pgBackRest repo migration Job will use the priority class applied to the repoHost.

 ## Separate WAL PVCs

 PostgreSQL commits transactions by storing changes in its [Write-Ahead Log (WAL)](https://www.postgresql.org/docs/current/wal-intro.html).
 Because the way WAL files are accessed and